int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 ## Introduction

-Decoding analysis for the BWM paper consists of regression where regressors are neuron spike counts across trials and targets are task or behavior variables across trials.
-Neurons within a given session and region are used for a single decoding.
-In order to analyze all of the BWM regions we parallelize the code on a slurm based cluster.
-The following pipeline steps load the data, perform the regression (both for the real data and for a non-parametric null distribution), and save the results in a format which is accessible for plotting.
+Decoding analysis for the BWM paper consists of regression where regressors are neuron spike counts across trials and targets are task or behavioral variables across trials.
+Neurons within a given session and region are used for a single regression.
+The results from this given session and region are compared to a non-parametric null distribution, constructed from many regressions with the same regressors and different targets (drawn from a null model), to determine significance.
+In order to analyze all of the BWM regions and sessions, we parallelize the code on a slurm based cluster.
+The following pipeline steps load the data, perform the regression (both for the real data and to construct a non-parametric null distribution), and save the results in a format which is accessible for plotting.

 You must save a `settings.py` file in this directory before executing this pipeline.
-The file needs to be in the format of `settings_template.py`.
+The said file needs to be in the format of `settings_template.py`.
 You may copy and rename that file, making any desired settings changes.
 The settings used for the BWM pre-print main figures can be found in the folder "settings_for_BWM_figure".
 The settings file also determines where results will be saved and the file namings for this decoding run.